 “I think Infosys’s business model is likely to face challenges from two fronts -- their smaller, nimbler competitors like Cognizant who accept lower margins are getting better at delivery,” said Ankur Rudra, the top-ranked Infosys analyst, who rates Infosys sell at Ambit Capital Pvt. in Mumbai.
 “If Infosys wants the historical margins, it’s going to be difficult for them to grow in line with the industry.”

 Cognizant Technology Solutions Corp.
-(CTSH), based in Teaneck, New Jersey, in February forecast 2012 revenue that topped estimates.
-The provider of technology consulting and outsourcing had an operating margin (CTSH) of 18.6 percent last year, compared with a 29 percent operating margin at Infosys, according to data compiled by Bloomberg.
+(CTSH:US), based in Teaneck, New Jersey, in February forecast 2012 revenue that topped estimates.
+The provider of technology consulting and outsourcing had an operating margin (CTSH:US) of 18.6 percent last year, compared with a 29 percent operating margin at Infosys, according to data compiled by Bloomberg.

 The operating margin at Infosys may decline by as much as 200 basis points in the current quarter from the previous three- month period because of higher visa-related costs and local hiring in the U.S., Chief Financial Officer V. Balakrishnan told reporters.
 The margin may drop between 50 and 100 basis points in the year ending March 31, 2013, he said.